How to make DIY mason jar sconces on a barn wood door for your outdoor deck or porch.

-Several weeks ago I went to the Kane County Flea Market and left with an old, chippy paint barn door for an outdoor project I had in mind.
+Several weeks ago I went to the Kane County Flea Market and left with an old, chippy paint barn door.
+I had the perfect outdoor project in mind for this great find.

 We have a small(ish) deck that has limited decorating space.
-I’ve wanted to hang things on the house to decorate a bit since we moved in but the walls are brick and the hubs won’t let me drill into them, so this old door will be the perfect hanging spot.
+I’ve wanted to hang things on the house to decorate a bit but the walls are brick.
+The hubs won’t let me drill into them (not that I blame him), so this old door will be the perfect hanging spot.

 I would have liked to have found an inexpensive tall door but that didn’t happen so I added some height with copper rods the hubs got from work.